westarete/artfully_app/README.md

 ### About delayed_job

-Artfully ships with `delayed_job` enabled.
-If you do not have a Heroku worker turned on, you'll want ot disable delayed_jobs so that they run immediately.
+Artfully ships with `delayed_job` disabled.
+If you do have a Heroku worker turned on, you'll want to enable delayed_jobs.

-To disable `delayed_job`, add this to `config/application.rb`
+To enable `delayed_job`, in `config/application.rb` change this line to read

-    Delayed::Worker.delay_jobs = false
+    Delayed::Worker.delay_jobs = true

+__Please note__ that Artfully depends on delayed jobs for locking tickets while a patron is checking out.
+Leaving delayed jobs disabled prevents tickets from being locked.

 ### Push